The best soundbars for LG TVs 2024: boost your LG TV's sound

 No subwoofer included

-The Sonos Beam Gen 2 features a single tweeter, four ‘racetrack’ mid/bass drivers and a trio of passive radiators for low-end reinforcement.
-Unlike the speaker it replaces, the Beam Gen 2 has powerful on-board processing that wants to deliver height, as well as width, to the sound, and includes Dolby Atmos processing to that effect.
+The Beam 2 features a single tweeter, four ‘racetrack’ mid/bass drivers and a trio of passive radiators for low-end reinforcement, so it's most capable with audio output.
+Unlike the original speaker it replaces, the Gen 2 model has powerful on-board processing that wants to deliver height, as well as width, to the sound, and includes Dolby Atmos processing to that effect for pseudo-surround.
 It also improves low-end heft and clarity at the same time.

-The Beam also features eARC-enabled HDMI (good) but still lacks HDMI passthrough (less good, depending on your TV and plug needs).
-Music streaming is possible via Apple AirPlay 2, and the Sonos control app (which remains the gold standard) can connect to streaming services, which makes Beam an ideal multiroom option.
-Google Assistant and Amazon Alexa are both built in, too, which only adds to the convenience – this is one of the best smart speakers, as well as a top soundbar.
+The Beam 2 also features eARC-enabled HDMI (good) but still lacks HDMI passthrough (less good, depending on your TV and sockets needs).
+Music streaming is possible via Apple AirPlay 2, and the Sonos control app can connect to streaming services, which makes Beam an ideal multiroom option.
+Google Assistant and Amazon Alexa are both built-in, too, which only adds to the convenience – this is one of the best smart speakers, not just a top soundbar.

-Best of all, the Beam leaves the unassisted sound of your TV looking weedy.
-It’s punchy, distinct, direct and very spacious – and even if it struggles to make good on its promises of Dolby Atmos height compared to something like the LG SN11RG below, it’s still the best-sounding soundbar at this sort of money, as our full Sonos Beam 2nd Gen review explains.
+Best of all, the Beam 2 leaves the unassisted sound of your TV looking weedy.
+It’s punchy, distinct, direct and very spacious – and even if it struggles to make good on its promises of Dolby Atmos height compared to something like the LG S95QR above, it’s still the best-sounding soundbar at this sort of money and scale, as our full Sonos Beam 2nd Gen review attests.

 Best budget